coder/coder/docs/about/architecture.md

 - The `docker_container` resource uses `ghcr.io/coder/envbuilder` as the base
   image.

-_Envbuilder_ checks out the base Docker image from the container registry, and applies extra feature layers, and starts the container with the target environment.
+_Envbuilder_ checks out the base Docker image from the container registry and installs selected features as specified in the `devcontainer.json` on top.
+Eventually, it starts the container with the developer environment.

 ##### Workload supporting resources